-Orders may be placed by phone or e-mail.
-To e-mail an order, use the form on the following page or your purchase order form.
+Orders may be placed by phone, e-mail or fax.
+To fax an order, use the form on the following page.
 Contact information is located at the front of this manual.

 Part Numbers

 Part numbers are listed in a separate Parts Manual or, if included, the Parts section of this manual.
 Contact the Genesis Parts Department with questions regarding part numbers, availability and pricing.